wevansprojects/ShellSetup/README.md

 # ShellSetup
 ZSHShell with lf File Viewer and Vim Plugins Supports PopOS 22.04+ Fedora 36+ Rocky Linux 8+

-Here is a setup to install ZSHShell the lf file viewer and Vim with ALE and Plugins.
+Here is a setup to install ZSHShell with a custom nerd font, the lf file viewer, and Vim with ALE and Plugins.
 This is my custom setup with it configured as you get it.
 The setup is yours to use However consider that it is setup for me so if you do not have PopOS Fedora or Rocky Linux.
 You will need to do some tweaking.